martyav/rancher-docs/docs/getting-started/quick-start-guides/deploy-rancher-manager/gcp.md

   <link rel="canonical" href="https://ranchermanager.docs.rancher.com/getting-started/quick-start-guides/deploy-rancher-manager/gcp"/>
 </head>

-The following steps will quickly deploy a Rancher server on GCP in a single-node K3s Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.
+The following steps will quickly deploy a Rancher server on Google Cloud Platform (GCP) in a single-node K3s Kubernetes cluster, with a single-node downstream Kubernetes cluster attached.

-:::caution
+:::note

-The intent of these guides is to quickly launch a sandbox that you can use to evaluate Rancher.
-These guides are not intended for production environments.
-For comprehensive setup instructions, see [Installation](../../../pages-for-subheaders/installation-and-upgrade.md).
+These instructions describe how to quickly launch a sandbox to evaluate Rancher.
+They aren't intended for production environments.
+For comprehensive Rancher setup instructions, see [Installation](../../../pages-for-subheaders/installation-and-upgrade.md).

 :::